johhy/spacemacs-go/README.md

 ARG SPACEMACS_URL=https://github.com/syl20bnr/spacemacs

-You can change default arguments - for example version of golang archive.
+You can change default arguments - for example version of golang archive and sha.